HTTPX vs AIOHTTP vs Requests: Which to Choose?

 asyncio.run(main())

-While you can use “asyncio” with Requests, it would involve wrapping a synchronous call in an asynchronous wrapper, which might not be as efficient as using a library designed for asynchronous I/O from the ground up.
+Technically, you can use asyncio with Requests as well, but it would involve making a synchronous call in an asynchronous wrapper.
+It’s less efficient than using a library, such as HTTPX, designed for asynchronous I/O from the ground up.

 HTTPX vs Other Libraries Rundown

-3. Learning curve HTTPX has a lot of functionality as it combines synchronous and asynchronous compatibility.
-Both AIOHTTP and Requests focus only on one, making them somewhat easier to learn.
+- Learning curve.
+HTTPX has a lot of functionalities as it combines synchronous and asynchronous operations.
+Both aiohttp and Requests focus only on one, making them somewhat easier to learn.

-AIOHTTP, however, is completely different from both HTTPX and Requests.
-It’s somewhat harder to use as sending a single HTTP request requires a few lines of code.
-AIOHTTP developers know that – there’s even a dedicated page to explain why .
+As such, it's somewhat more complicated to use, as sending a single HTTP request requires a few lines of code.
+There's even a dedicated page to explain why developing with aiohttp is so verbose.

 python -m pip install AIOHTTP